 Research conducted during the summer of 2003 focused on the diversity of the aquatic insects in the Order Odonata, including the identification and cataloging of the different species found at Brookhaven National Laboratory (BNL).
-Research on both adults and larvae were conducted simultaneously as part of an ongoing larger investigation of the flora and fauna found at the Lab.
+Research on both adults and larvae conducted simultaneously as part of an ongoing larger investigation of the flora and fauna found at the Lab.

-The Order Odonata is believed to have arisen about 250 to 300 million years ago during the Carboniferous period, which was part of the Paleozoic Era [1], this was about 1 million years before the dinosaurs walked the earth.
+The Order Odonata is believed to have arisen about 250 to 300 million years ago which was about 1 million years before the dinosaur The Order Odonata is believed to nave arisen about 220 to 500 million years ago which was about 1:1 million years sectore une autosatus walked the earth.
 Dragonflies of this time period were huge with wingspans that measured up to 70 cm (27.5 inches).
 As time passed, the odonates diverged into two suborders, Anisoptera (dragonflies) and Zygoptera (damselflies).
-The most noticeable difference between the two suborders are the adult wings, anisopterans having dissimilarities in the fore and hind wings and zygopterans having similar fore and hind wings.
-[2] As larvae, anisopterans are longer in length with larger abdomens, where as zygopterans are very slender, shorter in length and their gills resemble small feathers at the end of the abdomen.
+The most noticeable difference between the two suborders are the adult wings, anisopterans having dissimilarities in the fore and hind wings.
+As larvae, anisopterans having similar fore and hind wings.
+As larvae, anisopterans having resemble small feathers at the end of the abdomen.

-Larval odonates fall into the macroinvertebrate category of benthic dwellers (bottom dwellers), are recyclers of nutrients, are an important part of the food web [3].
+Larval odonates fall into the macroinvertebrate category of benthic dwellers (bottom dwellers), are recyclers of nutrients, are an important part of the food web .
 As part of the food web they are both predator and prey.
-As predator they are opportunists preying on most anything that is the same size as them or smaller [2].
-Their diet consists of mosquito larvae, other insect larvae including other odonates, worms, tadpoles, snails, and even some small fish [2].
+As predator they are opportunists preying on most anything that is the same size as them or smaller.
+Their diet consists of mosquito larvae, other insect larvae including other odonates, worms, tadpoles, snails, and even some small fish.
 As prey they are eaten by, larger odonates, frogs, salamanders, and fish.

-Unable to swim away, macroinvertebrates are often captive spectators in ponds and lakes and can be an indicator of water quality depending on which species are present [3].
-Although odonates are one of the indicator species of water quality, they are able to tolerate a minimal amount of environmental change such as water pollution, temperature or, pH change, unlike some aquatic species that are unable to tolerate any level of water contamination or change [3].
+Unable to swim away, macroinvertebrates are often captive spectators in ponds and lakes and can be an indicator of water quality depending on which species are present.
+Although odonates are one of the indicator species of water quality, they are able to tolerate a minimal mount of environmental change such as water pollution, temperature or, pH change, unlike some aquatic species that are unable to tolerate any level of water contamination or change.

-Many damselflies and a few dragonflies lay their eggs in the tissue of aquatic plants (endophytic egg layers [4]) due to their strong ovipositors (female genitalia found on the s9 of the abdominal segments), but many lay their eggs just on the surface of aquatic plants, in the mud at the edge of the water, or in the water itself (these are exophytic egg layers [4]) [2].
+Many damselflies and a few dragonflies lay their eggs in the tissue of aquatic plants (endophytic egg layers) due to their strong ovipositors (female genitalia found on the s9 of the abdominal segments), but many lay their eggs just on the surface of aquatic plants, in the mud at the edge of the water, or in the water itself (these are exophytic egg layers).

-Odonates are hemimetabolous insects, which means they only have 3 stages of life, egg=> larvae =>adult; unlike butterflies that have 4 stages of life, egg=> larvae => pupa=> adult [5].
+Odonates are hemimetabolous insects, which means they only have 3 stages of life, egg=> larvae => adult; unlike butterflies that have 4 stages of life, egg=> larvae => pupa=> adult.